apalache-mc/apalache/docs/manual.md

 > For every variable `x` declared with `VARIABLE`, there is exactly one
 > assignment of the form `x' <- e` in every symbolic transition `T$n`.

-If Apalache cannot find the expressions with the above properties, it fails.
+If Apalache cannot find expressions with the above properties, it fails.
 Consider the example
 [`test/tla/Assignments20200309.tla`](../test/tla/Assignments20200309.tla):